jbloomlab/neutcurve/docs/hillcurve_example.rst

     >>> print(f"The IC50 is {curve.ic50():.3g}")
     The IC50 is 0.0167

-Note that the method for getting the IC50 (:meth:`neutcurve.hillcurve.HillCurve.ic50`) has some different options for how to handle computing the IC50 if it doesn’t fall within the range of the provided concentrations and so cannot be interpolated (see the docs for that method for details).
+Note that :meth:`neutcurve.hillcurve.HillCurve.ic50` has a `method` option for how to handle computing the IC50 if it doesn’t fall within the range of the provided concentrations and so cannot be interpolated (see the docs for that method for details).
 This doesn’t matter for this particular dataset, however, since the IC50 falls within the range of the data.
-There are also two other options that deal with IC50s that cannot be interpolated and so are only determinable as upper / lower
+There are also two other methods that deal with IC50s that cannot be interpolated and so are only determinable as upper / lower
 bounds: